FRANCE: LANGUAGE & CULTURE AT AIX-MARSEILLE UNIVERSITÉ

-The CSU IP Learn French program is located in Aix-en-Provence, France.
+The France: Language and Culture program is located in Aix-en-Provence, France.
 This program is administered by a Resident Director (who is a CSU faculty member) and full-time local staff.
 Students attend Service Universitaire Francais Langue Etrangere (SUFLE), Universite de Provence.

-The IP Learn French program provides students with the opportunity to maximize their knowledge of the French language by participating in special instructional programs for non-native speakers.
-The program begins with an intensive Preparatory Language Program (PLP).
-During the PLP, general language skills are reviewed and developed during morning sessions, with the emphasis being placed on oral skills.
-Afternoon workshops are offered on culture, history and politics.
+The France: Language and Culture program provides students with the opportunity to maximize their knowledge of the French language by participating in special instructional programs for non-native speakers.
+The program begins with a three week intensive Preparatory Language Program (PLP) in the late summer.
+During the PLP, general language skills are reviewed and developed during morning sessions, with the emphasis being placed on speaking skills.
+Afternoon workshops are offered on culture, history, and politics.
 Classes and workshops are designed to help students adjust to living and studying in France.

 During the fall and spring semesters, students take courses arranged by SUFLE and concentrate their studies on French language.
 Depending on the results of a language placement exam, students may have a variety of electives to choose from in subjects such as literature, art, music, cinema, history, and politics.
 CSU students do not typically take courses in the regular university departments, although students with sufficient French language skills may qualify to do so.
 For graduate level credit, students must enroll in regular university department courses.

 For more information about the academic program, students may refer to the CSU IP Academic Bulletin from the previous year.
 Note that course offerings are subject to change and may not be offered during the year of intended study.